Zenika-Training/zenika-formation-framework/README.md

 Pour cela, aller dans CircleCI > Settings du projet > Chat Notifications et indiquer dans le panel Slack `https://hooks.slack.com/services/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`

 NB: Url directe pour le paramétrage `https://circleci.com/gh/Zenika/formation-pwa/edit#hooks`

-### Build args

-The following args are available to customize the build:
-- `slides-folder` to define the folder name containing the slides (useful when the training is translated in different languages)
-  - Default to `Slides`
-- `labs-folder` to define the folder name containing the labs (useful when the training is translated in different languages)
-  - Default to `CahierExercices`
-- `port` to define the port of the HTTP server
-  - Default to `8000`

 ## Troobleshooting